echaya/plugged/plugged/render-markdown.nvim/README.md

         enabled = true,
         -- Replaces '-'|'+'|'*' of 'list_item'
-        -- How deeply nested the list is determines the 'level' -- The 'level' is used to index into the array using a cycle -- If the item is a 'checkbox' a conceal is used to hide the bullet instead icons = { '●', '○', '◆', '◇' },
+        -- How deeply nested the list is determines the 'level' -- The 'level' is used to index into the list using a cycle -- If the item is a 'checkbox' a conceal is used to hide the bullet instead icons = { '●', '○', '◆', '◇' },
         -- Padding to add to the left of bullet point